Imperial Legislative Council

 It succeeded the Council of the Governor-General of India, and was succeeded by the Constituent Assembly of India and after 1950, was succeeded by Parliament of India.

-During the rule of the East India Company, the council of the Governor-General of India had both executive and legislative responsibilities.
+During the rule of the East India Company, the council of the governor-general of India had both executive and legislative responsibilities.
 The council had four members elected by the Court of Directors.
 The first three members were permitted to participate on all occasions, but the fourth member was only allowed to sit and vote when legislation was being debated.

-In 1858, the British Crown took over the administration from the East India Company.
-The council was transformed into the Imperial Legislative Council, and the Court of Directors of the Company, which had the power to elect members of the Governor-General's Council, ceased to have this power.
+By Government of India Act 1858, the British Crown took over the administration from the East India Company.
+The Court of Directors of the Company, which had the power to elect members of the Governor-General's Council, ceased to have this power.
 Instead, the one member who had a vote only on legislative questions came to be appointed by the Sovereign, and the other three members by the Secretary of State for India.

 Predecessors

-The Regulating Act of 1773 limited the influence of the Governor-General of India and established the Council of Four, elected by the East India Company's Court of Directors.
+The Regulating Act 1773 limited the influence of the Governor-General of India and established the Council of Four, elected by the East India Company's Court of Directors.
 Pitt's India Act of 1784 reduced the membership to three, and also established the India Board.